Parable #26. Friend in Need:

 Question #2.
-How do these two prayers of unity specify that the Kingdom of Adonai is one of forgiveness, reconciliation and shalom?
+How do these two prayers of unity specify that the near future kingdom of Adonai our God will be one of forgiveness, reconciliation and shalom?

 Question #3.
-What is the process Adonai is using to lead us away from temptation into a safe and secure state of sinless perfection?
+What is the process Adonai Eloheinu is using today and in the future to lead us away from temptation into a safe and secure state of sinless perfection?

 Question #4.
-What is the process that will deliver all the people of Israel and the world from sin unto righteousness?
+What is this process of redemption that will deliver all the people of Israel and the world from sin unto righteousness?

 Question #5.
-How will we one day finally live with each other in the manner of joy, innocence and happiness that Adonai our Father has always intended?
+How will we (Jew and Gentile) one day finally live with each other in the manner of joy, innocence and happiness that Adonai our Father has always intended?